 This challenge was as dramatic as it was unanticipated.
-With its existing call center facilities already operating at full capacity and the hiring of new agents not an option, the client faced a real crisis of should it fail to find a solution to its problem: The health as well as the loyalty and satisfaction of its members were at stake.
-Time was a factor, as were financial constraints.
+With its existing call center facilities already operating at full capacity, the client faced a real crisis that compromised the loyalty and satisfaction of its members.
+Additionally, time was a factor, as were financial constraints.

-As a longstanding partner for on-demand customer solutions, we at Working Solutions were able to step up by offering access to 150 bilingual nurses within three weeks of the client’s request.
+As a longstanding partner for on-demand customer solutions, we were able to support the client by offering access to 150 bilingual nurses within three weeks of the client’s request.
 These were specialized professionals who knew enough about the type of care needed to get to work after only one day of core training.

 This successful outcome not only met the client’s immediate needs—managing spikes in call volume across each of its programs while containing associated costs and maintaining the highest quality of care—it also provided a foundation for future growth by offering a sample of what an expanded customer experience would entail for that particular company, and how it could be accomplished.